Skip to main content

 - AMB week 1.
 Structure for year; EBM: overview of study types and designs, why EBM matters; Mobile apps brief overview

 - AMB week 2.
-RCT - bias, confounding, statistical significance/chance, confounding
+RCT - bias (must cover confounding), clinical significance, statistical significance/chance, power

 - AMB week 5.
 Cohort - survival curves, hazard ratio, exposure, relative risk + RRR